Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 What Is Mistletoe?

-Mistletoe originally referred to a semi—parasitical plant that is native to Britain and northern Europe.
-The plants are characterized by dark green oval leaves and have white berries that grow in clusters of 2 to 6 berries.
+Mistletoe (Viscum album) originally referred to a semi—parasitic plant that is native to Britain and northern Europe.
+The plants are characterized by dark green oval leaves and have white berries that grow in clusters of two to six berries.
 After the discovery of the New World, the name was also given to a similar plant native to North America.
-The North American variety has leaves of the same dark green color but are rounder in shape.
+The North American variety (Phoradendron leucarpum) has leaves of the same dark green color but are rounder in shape.
 The berries are white and more numerous than their European cousins.
 The clusters contain 10 or more berries each.
 A third, dwarf variety, native to the western portion of North America is also called mistletoe, but is not used for decoration because it is fully parasitical and has no leaves of its own.

 Mistletoe parasitizes deciduous trees.
 The mistletoe plants eventually grow large enough to destroy first the branch to which they are attached and eventually the entire tree.
 Mistletoe has its own leaves and performs some photosynthesis, but also draw nutrients from the trees to which it is parasitized.
 The berries are a favorite food for birds who cannot digest the seeds which are excreted.
 Some of those seeds land on the branches of trees where they adhere thanks to the surrounding dung from the birds’ digestive tracts.
 In fact, the name mistletoe derives from this method of spreading seeds.
 The Anglo-Saxons, who lived in ancient Britain, referred to dung as “mistel” and called twigs “tan”.
 So our word “mistletoe” originally meant dung on a twig.
 Ancient peoples were close observers of the natural world.